 On 12 August 2017, in the aftermath of a so-called “Unite the Right” protest in Charlottesville, Virginia that ended in a fatal vehicular attack, Al Jazeera English posted a vintage short film that struck an instant chord with a new generation of viewers (and quickly went viral) by drawing explicit comparisons between homegrown political rhetoric condemning ethnic and religious minorities, and the rise of Nazism in Germany leading up to World War II.

 The film is authentic.
 “Don’t Be a Sucker” was produced by the U.S. Signal Corps and distributed by Paramount Pictures for viewing in civilian movie theaters in 1943 and again in 1947.
-This two-minute clip making the Twitter rounds captures the essence of its anti-fascist message:
+A two-minute clip making the Twitter rounds captured the essence of its anti-fascist message:

 1947 anti-fascist video made by US military to teach citizens how to avoid falling for people like Trump is relevant again. pic.twitter.com/vkTDD1Tplh

 An analysis published in the Public Opinion Quarterly in 1951 notes that the character charged with supplying historical context in the film (see full video below) is a foreign refugee who recalls Germany’s descent into totalitarianism under the Nazis:

 An onlooker, noting Mike’s initial agreement and his later dismay at being implicitly attacked, draws him aside and discusses the rabble-rouser with him.
 The newcomer introduces himself as a refugee pro-fessor who saw the same things happen in Berlin.
 He warns Mike that such talk is always motivated by the speaker’s desire for gain and that people like Mike never profit from discrimination.